dillsa1299/Voxel-Dissertation/README.txt

 - Min Threshold:
 	Values from 0 -> 1
 	The minimum value of Perlin noise to generate a cave.
+	Note: A larger threshold range results in caves generating more frequently.
 - Max Threshold:
 	Values from 0 -> 1
 	The maximum value of Perlin noise to generate a cave.